wujjpp/isomorphic-marko/README.md

 NOTE: double dashes are required and there is a `blank` between `--` and `prod`

 ## Regist client entry in entry-settings.js
-**IMPORTANT** : The client entry registering file, you should register all client entries in this file for compiler, for improving build performance, you can disable any client entry built by set it's `include` atribute to false
+**IMPORTANT** : The client entry registering file, you should register all client entries in this file for compiler, for improving build performance, you can disable any client entry built by set it's `include` attribute to false

 ___entry-settings.js___
 ```javascript